thewildjacko/ChordCombiner-SwiftUI/README.md

 ### Protocols

 The app uses protocols throughout to enforce conformance for custom types, and for composition.
-In one specific case, the app uses protocols and generics to facilitate reusuable views and functions for different types of data (see [Protocol Oriented Programming](#protocol-oriented-programming).
+In one specific case, the app uses protocols and generics to facilitate reusuable views and functions for different types of data (see [Protocol Oriented Programming])(#protocol-oriented-programming).

 ## JSON Data Persistence
 The app uses JSON to store essential data.
 See [Data Persistence](#data-persistence) and [Save On Select](#save-on-select)